Addressing the Risks of Card Skimming

 - A deep insert skimmer, or a device placed inside the card slot of an ATM, can be seen in the card reader as well

-While physical and visual inspections of ATM, POS terminals or fuel pump fascia are effective, there are other real-time indications that skimming may be occurring, like an increased number of fallback transactions.
-This increase may be due to cash out situations or non-chip cards with stolen chip card data, which can be addressed if an institution considers disallowing fallback transactions.
+While physical and visual inspections of ATMs are effective, there are other real-time indications that skimming may be occurring, like an increased number of fallback transactions.
+This increase may be caused by cash out situations where non-chip cards contain stolen mag stripe data from chip cards.
+We recommend that financial institutions consider disallowing fallback transactions.

 We can help you deal with complex regulations and requirements for specialized protection in the financial industry.